How to Document Damage for Your Insurance Claim

 Why Documentation Matters More Than You Think

-The adjuster who inspects your property may spend 30 minutes to two hours on site.
-They will miss things.
-Your documentation fills the gaps they leave behind, whether intentionally or through haste.
+The adjuster who inspects the property may spend 30 minutes to two hours on site.
+Things get missed.
+The insured's own documentation tends to fill the gaps left behind, whether the gap was intentional or simply the product of a rushed inspection.

 The Two-Layer Photo System: Wide and Close